Induction cut

-An induction cut, also referred to as a mighty fine, is the shortest possible hairstyle without shaving the head with a razor.
+An induction cut, also referred to as a mighty fine, is the shortest possible hairstyle without shaving the head bald.
 The style is so named as it is traditionally the first haircut given to new male recruits during initial entry into many of the world's armed forces, but most particularly in the United States.

 Purposes

 The induction haircut has both practical and psychological purposes.
 Originally, one of the reasons for the induction haircut was to reduce the chances of disease among closely quartered recruits from different geographical areas (with varying immunities), such as head lice.
 The haircut also has the psychological purpose of stripping recruits of their individuality and past identities, and promoting the "team mentality" desirable in a platoon of military recruits.

 For U.S. male recruits, the induction haircut has become a sometimes-dreaded symbolic rite of passage for entry into the armed forces and is usually performed within minutes or hours of arrival at boot camp.
 It is one of several techniques used to mentally shock recruits into adapting to their decision to become a member of the armed forces.
-Although all branches of the U.S. armed forces employ the tradition of the induction haircut, the U.S. Marines have adopted the most severe version – a "zero-length" clipper blade to the scalp, although not shorter to avoid any minor injuries to recruits' head moles or other lesions.

 Some Army drill sergeants have referred to this cut as the Mighty Fine.
-Other names for this haircut are the "buzz cut" or a "number zero", "on the floor" and "the Army's #1 haircut".
+Other names for this haircut are the "buzz cut" or a "on the floor" and "the Army's #1 haircut".